Chicago bonds hold up in light trading after downgrade

 U.S. municipal bonds issued by Chicago held up in light trading on Monday even as the city's debt suffered another triple-notch ratings downgrade on mounting concerns about its public pension liabilities.

-Late on Friday, Fitch Ratings cut its credit rating on Chicago's $8 billion of unlimited tax general obligation bonds to A-minus from AA-minus, citing the city's lack of meaningful fixes for its underfunded city worker retirement system.
+Late on Friday, Fitch Ratings cut its credit rating on Chicago's $8 billion of taxable general obligation bonds to A-minus from AA-minus, citing the city's lack of meaningful fixes for its underfunded city worker retirement system.

 It also cut $497.3 million of Chicago's sales tax bonds to A-minus, and $200 million of commercial paper notes to BBB-plus.
 The outlook is negative.

-In one of a handful of small Chicago debt trades on Monday, some of the city's 30-year taxable bonds, due January 2040, opened lower at 92.6 cents on the dollar from 93.5 cents on Friday.
+In one of a handful of small Chicago debt trades on Monday, some of the city's 30-year unlimited general obligation bonds, due January 2040, opened lower at 92.6 cents on the dollar from 93.5 cents on Friday.
 But they recovered later on Monday, trading at 93.75 cents.

 Other small blocks of Chicago bonds also traded at or near where they were trading on Friday.
 Trading was light for the Veteran's Day holiday when most other sectors of the bond market were closed.